GavinNL/gfg/README.md

 The Executor will manage generating all the internal data such as images/framebuffers/renderPasses/etc

-No dependencies outside of OpenGL/Vulkan.
-Only the examples use external libraries.
+# Dependences

+If using GFG with OpenGL, the [glbindings](https://github.com/cginternals/glbinding) library is used for typesafe OpenGL calls.

+If using GFG with Vulkan, the [Vulkan Memory Allocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) is used for allocating memory for images.

-## External Libraries for Examples
+# External Libraries for Examples

 The examples use some of my helper libraries.
 They also use other third party libraries which are handled by the Conan Package Manager